Azure/prometheus-collector/otelcollector/test/README.md

 		Context("when the configmap settings file exists", func() {
 			BeforeEach(func() {
-				// Create a temporary configmap settings file for testing
+				// Setup an example configmap settings file for testing })
-				// You can use a library like ioutil.TempFile to create a temporary file
-				// with the desired content for testing.
-			})

 			AfterEach(func() {
 				// Remove the temporary configmap settings file
-				// You can use os.Remove to delete the temporary file after testing.
 			})

 			It("should parse the configmap settings file and return the values", func() {
-				// Call the ParsePrometheusCollectorSettings function
 				defaultMetricAccountName, clusterAlias, isOperatorEnabled, err := configmapparser.ParsePrometheusCollectorSettings()
 				Expect(err).To(BeNil())